Create Lifelong Relationships

 What is a fraternity or a sorority?

 Fraternities and sororities are organizations that exist as a support network for their members.
 Membership can help personalize the college experience by offering a scholastic support system, providing hands-on leadership opportunities, facilitating community service initiatives and serving as a vehicle for professional networking far beyond graduation.
 Fraternities and sororities promote intimate bonds of brotherhood/sisterhood, and members typically refer to each other as “brothers” or “sisters.”
-Fraternity and Sorority Life at A&M-Commerce is currently comprised of twenty chapters that fall under four councils: The National Pan-Hellenic Council, the College Panhellenic Council, the Multicultural Greek Council, and the Interfraternity Council.
+Fraternity and Sorority Life at East Texas A&M is currently comprised of twenty chapters that fall under four councils: The National Pan-Hellenic Council, the College Panhellenic Council, the Multicultural Greek Council, and the Interfraternity Council.
 Our offices are located in the Rayburn Student Center on the second floor within the Student Involvement Suite.

 Do you find this helpful?
 Yes No